 It is a priority of Propel Schools to develop, support, and grow our team members to foster our mission of providing all children access to high-performing schools.
 This initiative is furthering Propel Schools’ goal of transforming the region’s educational landscape.
 By expanding the educator talent pool and actively seeking individuals with a strong sense of social justice, Propel seeks to sustain and improve student outcomes in our community schools.

 Selected candidates will be eligible to earn a Master of Arts in Teaching from Chatham University as well as PA teaching certification for a middle level (4-8 grades) or secondary (7-12 grades).
 Those candidates eligible for the MAT program will be required to complete four terms of academic coursework concurrent with a full year as a teaching apprenticeship supported by a Propel mentor.
 Following the apprenticeship, PUTC Residents will then serve as salaried, full-time teachers in a Propel classroom for three years.
 At the end of their coursework and year-long mentorship, successful participants will be PA certified teachers with three years of teaching experience and with the opportunity to have a significant impact on the lives of students.

 The level of commitment involved in this program is extremely demanding…but also highly rewarding.
 Corps members are committed to making a difference in the lives of urban students.

-- July 1, 2016—Application period opens (applications will be reviewed on a rolling basis)
+- May 1, 2017—Application period opens (applications will be reviewed on a rolling basis)

 - January 10, 2018—Round Robin Interview Session 1*